B11070043/Predict-price/README.md

-# Predict Gold Price with Linear Regression
+# Predict Gold Price with Linear Regression and Long short-term memory(LSTM)
 - This model uses a dataset of gold prices from the Comex market, denominated in USD / oz.

 >### Input for prediction :